Dre Campbell Farm

 26. Pull Out Weak Plants

-By pulling out weak plants that are likely to get infected, you are helping to maintain healthy soil, and your garden will be much less appealing to pests.
+By removing weak plants that may get infected, you help maintain healthy soil.
+Your garden will also be less appealing to pests.

 If you do pull up an infected plant, be sure to wash your hands.
 Also, disinfect the tools so that possible diseases don’t spread the next time you use them.